PDA personal use app list

 The likes of Lucky Patcher & Uret Patcher.
 Here's a short list explaining why I don't bother with them (at least for myself).

 - Closed source - even if you know what the patcher is supposed to do, you won't know how it does what it's meant to do.
-In addition, there is no proper documentation to explain how the patcher works.
+In addition, there is no proper documentation to explain how the patcher works. (probably to prevent the patcher from being unable to patch things out, but who knows)

 - For whatever purpose these apps are made, they just don't work.
 Case example - back in February 2020, I tried LP just to deal with a cousin's Minecraft PE license checking issue (using LP was his idea, & he's running a rooted Pixel Experience at that time).
 Simply said, it doesn't work & Minecraft PE force-closes itself as soon as it's opened, so I advised him to stop playing Minecraft (which he did, fortunately).

-In addition, I never have faced a situation where I have a paid app that I must patch away just so it could work, at least for now... (even Animus: Stand Alone & Nova Prime doesn't need LP to make it work on Vanilla / microG AOSP)
+In addition, I never have faced a situation where I have a paid app that I must "patch" away just so it could work, at least for now... (even Animus: Stand Alone & Nova Prime doesn't need LP to make it work on Vanilla / microG AOSP)

 Cloud Storage